top of page

 • perhaps a few fun experiments from More Mudpies to Magnets, but nothing too formal

-Here are resources for getting started with some of the different subjects within homeschool science for elementary and middle school.
+Here are resources for getting started with some of the different subjects within homeschool science for elementary, middle school, and high school.

 • Animal Science: for late elementary or middle grades, we used this 7-animal dissection kit, alongside picture books and youtube videos about each animal; there are also youtube demonstrations of how to do the dissections here